dmartz86/freak/README.md

-# seed
+# Freak App
-A seed ready to use:

--  Bootstrap
--  Express
--  Angular
+An app to share with others around the office.

 ## Usage
 node app.js